 Low-glycemic carbohydrates such as brown rice, beans, oatmeal, and most fruits can help prevent the cortisol spike that follows intense physical activity and consumption of sugary foods.

-Healthy fats that boast omega-3 such as fish, flaxseed oil, avocado, nuts and seeds can also help decrease cortisol levels while providing anti-inflammatory benefits.
+Healthy fats boast omega-3 such as fish, flaxseed oil, avocado, nuts and seeds can also help decrease cortisol levels while providing anti-inflammatory benefits.

 Green tea contains the essential nutrient L-theanine, an amino acid found to reduce psychological and physiological stress responses.
 A double-blind experimental trial showed that this compound reduced heart-rate response to an acute stress task.